 Impact/Analytics sample below in Figure 8 shows a partial section of a Measurement Plan partially completed during the alignment phase and then completed as discovery confirms valid KPIs necessary to show evidence of measurable business impact at levels 3 & 4.

-The LPA is the first step in something else I’ve developed in self-defense called DRIVER.
-Unlike a workflow or a project-based process, DRIVER is a Learning Performance Solution Discipline and the link takes you to another post that goes into more detail if you care to check it out.
+The PWA is the first step in something else I’ve developed in self-defense called DRIVER.
+Unlike a workflow or a project-based process, DRIVER is a Point-of-Work Solution Discipline and the link takes you to another post that goes into more detail if you care to check it out.

-Maybe my past exposure and training as a Learning Performance Consultant has skewed my thinking, but after over thirty years in the corporate L&D business, I’ve seen my own failures collect upon delivering training solutions.
-Not failures from poor product output or ineffective application of training classes/courses, but from not sustaining workforce performance at Point-of-Work.
+Maybe my past exposure and training as a Workforce Performance Strategist has skewed my thinking, but after over thirty years in the corporate L&D business, I’ve seen my own failures collect upon merely delivering training solutions.
+Not failures from poor product output or ineffective application of training classes/courses, but rather from not sustaining workforce performance at Point-of-Work.

 If my teams or yours are supposed to drive workforce performance, we cannot stop at the 5% slice of the ecosystem and continue to produce top notch POTENTIAL.
 Period.